kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 Frame your story in a manner that your audience can empathise with. /* There are some very good points on this in Nancy Duarte's 'Guide to Persuasive Presentations' (on HBR). */

+One technique is to start with a question.
+Take your cornerstone point and frame it as a question for the audience.
+For example, in a presentation titled 'Ideas Factories', on innovation and where good ideas come from, I might begin with a series of questions, designed to get the audience thinking. <!-- Do I want to use personal examples?
+Think this through. -->

+Somewhere we need to cover the size of the audience.
+It might be five people in a boardroom, fifty people in a seminar or five hundred people in an auditorium...
+Each will have its own dynamic and demand a different approach.
+Five people might require more one-to-one interaction, a group of fifty will have a different dynamic, but that doesn't mean you can't interact...
+The larger the audience the harder it gets.

 ----